Data: How to unlock your most valuable asset and avoid common mistakes

 - …and of course, more spreadsheets.

-The most common problem advisers face is missing and out-of-date data.
-Omissions, duplicates, and incorrect data can create expensive interruptions.
+The most common problem advisers face is missing and out-of-date information.
+Omissions, duplicates, and incorrect records can create expensive interruptions.
 In fact, even having just one missing data point can mean:

 - Your firm has a lower chance of contacting that customer before remortgaging